misdianti/berkuliah/README.md

 - Reviews, rates, and reports a file.
 - Gamification via badge system (with nice-looking badges too!).
 - Free space for a testimonial in the front page for user of the month.
+- Share your upload activity to your social media.

 ## Bug Tracker